ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-1-2.md

-Introduction: Overview of the Benefits of Developing Effective Problem-Solving Strategies
+Overview of the Benefits of Developing Effective Problem-Solving Strategies
 =========================================================================================

 Effective problem-solving is a critical skill that can help individuals achieve success in all areas of life.
 By developing effective problem-solving strategies, individuals can become more efficient, make better decisions, and achieve better outcomes.
 In this chapter, we will provide an overview of the benefits of developing effective problem-solving strategies.